Milk Tea App

 Learnings

-• Based on the user feedback, I believe that the mobile application may help in lessening pressure and overwhelmedness when ordering milk tea.
-Although, I think it needs more tweaking and testing to ensure it is so.
+- Based on the user feedback, the mobile application may help lessen pressure and overwhelmedness when ordering milk tea.
+Although, it needs more tweaking and testing to ensure it is so.

-• Always check the tech tools needed to conduct the interviews.
-I have experienced an application updating before I could use it. 😅
+- Always check the tech tools needed to conduct the interviews.
+I experienced an application update before I could use it. 😅

 2023 Update!